clingen-data-model/allele/source/allele/conceptual/allele_instance/transcript_reference_coordinate.md

 TranscriptReferenceCoordinate uses a similar system to refer to intronic positions.
 Each TranscriptReferenceCoordinate may have one references to an [intronOffset](intron_offset.html) entity.
 The intronOffset entity contains two integer attributes, which are the intronic offsets that are added to the start and end coordinates of the TranscriptReferenceCoordinate.
 In addition, the IntronicCoordinate contains a reference to the particular [GenomicReferenceSequence](genomic_reference_sequence.html) where the transcript was mapped.

 If an allele occurs in an intron, the allele does not occur in the transcript, but in a genomic sequence; the relation to this sequence is managed by intronOffset.
 Note that the transcript may be mapped to multiple genomic sequences.
-Rather than allow a multiplicity of intronOffsets for a single TranscriptAlleleInstance, we allow only one.
-Each mapping is represented by the creation of a new TranscriptAlleleInstance with that mapping via a single intronOffset.
-These TranscriptAlleleInstances are then aggregated at the SimpleCanonicalAllele level.
+Rather than allow a multiplicity of intronOffsets for a single TranscriptContextualAllele, we allow only one.
+Each mapping is represented by the creation of a new TranscriptContextualAllele with that mapping via a single intronOffset.
+These TranscriptContextualAlleles are then aggregated at the SimpleCanonicalAllele level.

 Exclusions and Limitations
 --------------------------